 Following the… uh… advice of one of the cloaked figures, we headed into the Shinra mansion at the north end of Nibelheim, the ancestral home of the Shinra family.
 According to the cloaked figure, Sephiroth was inside.
 Contradicting the cloaked figure was the behaviour of the cloaked figures at large, who wanted nothing more than to be reunited with Sephiroth but didn’t seem interested in the manor in the slightest.
 But whatever, plot hooks are plot hooks.

 Your actual objective in the Shinra Manor is to re-discover a secret passage from Cloud’s flashback, and then to head to the basement laboratory.
-But there’s a lot else you could do before you head to the basement!
+But there’s a lot you can do before you head to the basement!
 For starters, you could try to find the combination to the safe, similar to but unique from the quest in Crisis Core.
 The safe has four numbers.
 One is hidden behind (and specifically behind) a piano, one of them involves finding a creaky floor, another involves searching the lid of an opened chest, and the fourth is only available by checking a list of hints explaining the locations of the other clues for an invisible menu option, which would be unfair if they hadn’t made sure the menu box had a conspicuous blank spot.
 But the strangest bit is how you have to enter the combination into the safe in only twenty seconds, manually spinning the dials and everything, which just seems spiteful.
 Why… do that?
-On its own this is a clever puzzle (which I admittedly couldn’t have solved), but the timer on the dial is just sort of there to throw sand in your eyes?
+Up to this point, this has been a clever riddle one (one which I admittedly couldn’t have solved), but the timer on the dial is just there to throw sand in your eyes!

 The prizes for solving the safe and defeating Lost Number were extensive: the key I mentioned earlier, what turned out to be the Odin Materia, and even the item for Red XIII’s ultimate limit break, which was dropped by the boss itself.

 Speaking of Materia that make you die, the Cover Materia doesn’t work like Cover in previous Final Fantasy games.
 In the SNES trilogy, Cover only triggers if a fellow party member will die from an incoming attack, and over a decade later in TAY, they went so far as to assure that Cecil wouldn’t use Cover if it meant that he was also likely to die!
-Very tidy and refined (though mind that TAY is a much more modern game than IV and VII), making Cover a technique we relied on in FFIV, TAY and to a lesser degree FFV, due to its reliability and consistency! …Yeah, it turns out that in FFVII, Cover is fully randomized.
-This meant Tifa kept using Cover to hurl her dying self in front of Yuffie, over and over again, desperate to save Yuffie from attacks that weren’t going to hurt her much in the first place.
+Very tidy and refined (though bear in mind that TAY is a much more modern game than IV and VII).
+This made Cover a technique we came to rely on in FFIV, TAY and to a lesser degree FFV, due to its reliability and consistency! …Yeah, it turns out that in FFVII, Cover is fully randomized.
+This meant Tifa kept using Cover to hurl her dying self in front of Yuffie, over and over again, desperate to save Yuffie from attacks that weren’t going to hurt her overlevelled ass much in the first place.
 We, urm, started leaving Cover behind not long after this dungeon.

 Inside the hidden laboratory and library, we finally caught up with Sephiroth again.
 Sephiroth asked us if we were here for the “Reunion,” like the cloaked figures, and he explained that “Jenova will rejoin the Reunion, becoming a calamity from the skies.”
 Cloud takes Sephiroth’s wording as literally as the choppy localization allows, deciding that if Jenova is going to… urm…. become a calamity from the skies, which means she’s not an Ancient.
 If you say so, Cloud.
+No, really!
 If you want to give us insight that this scattershot English won’t allow, that’s fine by me!
-Seeing as how Cloud doesn’t understand, Sephiroth says to go past Mt.
+Seeing as how Cloud doesn’t understand the entirety of what he’s saying, Sephiroth says to go past Mt.
 Nibel to the north, as if we had a geographic choice in the matter.
 He then hilariously pelts Cloud with a Destruct Materia and flies off through the air like a torpedo.
 Psheeeeewwwww!